Kanaries/Rath/README.md

 ![](https://cdn.nlark.com/yuque/0/2019/svg/171008/1570614537188-bf841fc7-90ba-47fe-a5f1-83304a4f464a.svg)

 ### Correlation
-After one subspace is specified, it will analyze the correlation of measures in the space.
+After one subspace is specified (try to click one row of subsapce in notebook), it will analyze the correlation of measures in the space.

 ![](https://cdn.nlark.com/yuque/0/2019/svg/171008/1570614552078-2a6635c3-b81f-4381-b82d-e81b3d30826a.svg)

 ### Clustering
 It helps you to cluster all the measures based on their correlation.
 It puts all the variables who are strongly related together to make a specific view (with specified dimenions).

+Click one group of measures and visualization will be shown at the bottom of the page.

 ![](https://cdn.nlark.com/yuque/0/2019/svg/171008/1570614439983-cf6d757a-928d-4f42-b46c-f1de3a76f4b1.svg)